-Jussie Smollett‘s claim that he was attacked in a hate crime has been unfolding for weeks with updates to racist and homophobic allegations coming on a near-daily basis.
+Jussie Smollett‘s claim that he was attacked in a hate crime has been unfolding for months.
 Activists, celebrities and presidential candidates have shown their support for him.
-However, there have been many twists and turns in the investigation, causing speculation to rise.
+There have been many twists and turns in the investigation, causing speculation to rise.

 On Jan.
 29, while walking to a Subway, two men reportedly yelled racial and homophobic slurs at the actor after he exited a restaurant, investigators told The Hollywood Reporter.
 They allegedly punched and poured bleach on Smollett while one of the suspects put a rope around his neck.
 As they fled the scene, Smollett told police they said, “This is MAGA country.”

 From the beginning, the Chicago Police Department appeared to drop the ball with their handling of the case in the media.
 First, a police spokesperson said there was no footage of the assailants.
 Then, hours later, there were two “persons of interest” on video.
 They also claimed the “Empire” actor “refused” to give the cops his phone.
 All of these inconsistent reports have prompted some to say Smollett fabricated the attack.